eraysr378/Corner-Wars-A-Board-Game/README.md

 The rules and how to play the game is shown in the video by playing the tutorial. <br />
 There are 2 languages available Turkish and English. <br />
 It was fun to implement the algorithm and making a tutorial for the players. <br />
-Also I have had an opportunity to learn localization for a game. <br />
+Also I have had an opportunity to learn how to localize a game. <br />

 youtube link to video: https://youtu.be/gXiIfpF5NbU